-The KL office will be closed on the following dates.
-Please ensure that anything urgent is given enough time to be sorted.
-To contact us during these times please send me an SMS, an e-mail or use the Contact Me page.
+Please note that the KL office will be closed on the following dates.
+Please ensure that anything urgent is given enough time to be sorted before closing since I can’t guarantee being able to check, and action, any requests.
+You may contact me by SMS, e-mail, Skype, Messenger, WhatsApp or use the Contact Me page.

 Jun 13th until Jun 21st (reopen 22/6) – Travelling to Miri (Sarawak) and Brunei.

 Jun 26th until Jul 3rd (reopen 4/7) – Travelling to Phuket (Thailand).

 Aug 25th until Sep 17th (reopen 18/9) – Travelling to London and South West (UK) Budapest and Cserszegtomaj (Hungary).

 Dec 22nd until Jan 1st 2019 (reopen 2/1/19) – Office Holiday.

 RL360 Weekly Market Analysis